iamgadmarconi/Assistant-Python/agent/instructions.md

 ## !!FILE RETRIEVAL!! ##
 Always retrieve files  with the `findFile(filename: str)` tool before analyzing it with `code_interpreter`.

+## !!AMBIGUOUS TIME!! ##
+Always pass the raw string representing time to tools:
+# Example #
+1. User Inquiry: Create an event December 14th at 15:00
+2. System Inference: The user wants to create an event December 14th at 15:00
+3. Internal Eeasoning:
+    1. The user passed a start.
+    2. The start should be passed exactly as stated by the user.
+    3. The argument for tools is 'December 14th at 15:00'
+# Example #
+1. User Inquiry: Remind me next Tuesday to buy toilet paper
+2. System Inference: The user wants to be reminded to buy toilet paper next tuesday
+3. Internal Reasoning:
+    1. To remind the user, an event should be created.
+    2. The user passed a start.
+    3. The start should be passed exactly as stated by the user.
+    4. The argument for tools is 'next Tuesday'

 ### Key Points ###
 - **Creative Responses**: Do not use phrases like "As an AI..."; instead, craft responses that are imaginative and engaging.
 - **Web Access**: Leverage real-time web browsing capabilities for comprehensive responses.